Metagenomic Analysis using Phylogenetic Placement -- A Review of the First Decade: Phylogenetic Placement

 In many cases, the selection process is (unfortunately) labor-intense, as it requires hand-selecting known sequences from reference databases such as \toolname{SILVA} \citep{Pruesse2007,Quast2013,Yilmaz2014}, NCBI \citep{Sayers2009,Benson2009}, \toolname{GreenGenes} \citep{DeSantis2006,McDonald2012}, or \toolname{RDP} \citep{Cole2014,Wang2007}.
 This manual process however also often provides the highest quality, and allows to optimally assemble the RSs for a given project.
 See also \citep{Balvociute2017} for a comparison of these databases.

 Important selection criteria are the number of sequences to be selected, as well as their diversity; both of which depend on the study design and goals.
 Generally, a number of RSs in the order of hundreds to a few thousands has shown to provide enough coverage for most QS datasets, while still being small enough to properly visualize their phylogeny and to conduct all necessary computations in reasonable time.
 Often, it is sufficient to include a single species to represent a whole clade \citep{Rajter2021a}.
-Depending on the types of downstream analyses, it can be a disadvantage to select sequences that are too similar to each other (i.\,e., closely related species, or different strains of the same species), as this will spread the placement distribution across nearby branches.
-On the other hand, if the QSs contain enough phylogenetic signal (e.\,g., when using long reads, or when the target gene has sufficient variability), including multiple representatives of a taxonomic group might allow to obtain more finely resolved placements.
+Depending on the types of downstream analyses, it can be a disadvantage to select sequences that are too similar to each other (i.\,e., closely related species, or different strains of the same species), as this can spread the placement distribution across nearby branches.
+In other words, placements with similar probability in many branches are mostly a consequence of reference alignment regions for which large subtrees contain (almost) identical sequences.
+This is however expected when conducting taxonomic assignment at species or below-species level, and the reference should be built with the targeted taxonomic resolution in mind.

+On the other hand, if the QSs contain enough phylogenetic signal (e.\,g., when using long reads, whole genome data, or when the target gene has sufficient variability), including multiple representatives of a taxonomic group might allow to obtain more finely resolved placements.
+For example, in short genomes such as HIV or arthropod mitochondria, where mutations are not concentrated in specific regions but spread all over the genome, reads matching a reference alignment region likely show a decent amount of variation, making placements exploitable \citep{Linard2020}.

 Lastly, the RSs need to at least span the genomic region that the QSs come from.
 For a more robust inference of the RT however, it can be advantageous to include a larger region with more phylogenetic signal.
 Theoretically, if one wanted to place shotgun sequences from entire genomes, whole-genome RSs would be needed.